Recipes from Italy

 THE RICOTTA CREAM

 • Remove the pastry shell and the filling from the refrigerator.
-Pour the filling into the shell and level it out, leaving about 6 mm (¼ inch) of space from the edge.
+Pour the ricotta and wheat filling into the shell, spreading it evenly with a spatula.
+Leave about 6 mm (¼ inch) from the edge to allow for slight expansion in the oven.

 • Once all the strips have been added, remove the excess dough from the edge, being careful to leave a small margin and not to cut too much.